Tkko/flutter_smart_auth/README.md

 }
 ```

+### Dispose

-### The plugin automatically removes listeners after receiving the code, if not you can remove them by
+The plugin automatically removes listeners after receiving the code, if not you can remove them by

-calling the `removeUserConsentApiListener` or `removeSmsRetrieverApiListener` methods
+calling the `removeUserConsentApiListener` or `removeSmsRetrieverApiListener` method.

 ```dart
 void removeSmsListener() {